Creative Market

-Creative Market is an online marketplace for community-generated design assets.
+Creative Market is an online marketplace for user-generated design assets.
 The company sells fonts, graphics, illustrations, mockups, icons, templates, web themes, stock photography, and other digital goods for use by web creatives.
 Creative Market has over 10 million users and more than 10 million purchasable items, available both as single purchases and as part of a monthly subscription offering.
 It was founded in 2012 by Aaron Epstein, Chris Williams, and Darius A. Monsef IV in San Francisco, California.

 Initially, Creative Market went through three investment rounds, raising funds from notable Silicon Valley investors including 500 Startups, Y Combinator, CrunchFund, SV Angel, and Alexis Ohanian.
 In February 2014, the company was acquired by American multinational software corporation Autodesk for an undisclosed amount.